 Full details of the coverage, inclusion of HE-level students at Further Education providers, and criteria for exclusion can be found on the Coverage of the Record page accessible from the Graduate Outcomes Survey Results links of our Data collection page.

-Eligible Graduate Outcomes population includes higher education graduates identified in the HESA Student and AP Student records, the Individualised Learner Record and the Consolidated Data Return that met criteria within the Graduate Outcomes target population based on location of study, mode of study, end date of instance and qualification awarded.
-Those graduates reported by their provider to have died or to be seriously ill, are removed from the target population.
+Eligible Graduate Outcomes population includes higher education graduates identified in the HESA Student and HESA Student Alternative records (previously referred to as the Alternative provider student record), the Individualised Learner Record and the Consolidated Data Return that met criteria within the Graduate Outcomes target population based on location of study, mode of study, end date of instance and qualification awarded.
+Any graduates known to have died or to be seriously ill are included in the target population.

 Known outcomes includes graduates within the eligible Graduate Outcomes population who replied to the Graduate Outcomes survey with a complete or partial response.